Common questions about the flu vaccine

 • Find answers to frequently asked questions about the flu vaccine.

-• Find out what flu vaccines are available in 2024, and who they're recommended for and why.
+• Find out which flu vaccines are available in 2025, and who they're recommended for and why.

 • We have other pages with more detailed information about the flu vaccine for adults and the flu vaccine for children.